ibm-cloud-docs/databases-for-redis/howto-getting-connection-strings.md

 * `0...` indicates that there might be one or more of these entries in an array.

-For more information on using this information to connect, see the [Connecting an External Application](/docs/databases-for-redis?topic=databases-for-redis-external-app) page.
+For more information, see [Connecting an External Application](/docs/databases-for-redis?topic=databases-for-redis-external-app) page.

 ### The CLI Section
 {: #connection-strings-cli-section}